joassi/centosrnd/README.md

 ## Create the Resources with Terraform
-go to command line or powershell
+go to command line or powershell go to the folder directory location of the terraform scripts

 Initial terraform dependencies
  ```bash